Sk1mble/fate-core-official/README.md

 Once saved, you can click the edit icon to edit a stunt, or the delete icon to delete it.

 ### Description
-In the bio tab, this is a large text area in which you can type or paste your cahracter's description, and another for their biography.
+In the bio tab, this is a large text area in which you can type or paste your character's description, and another for their biography.
 These are saved as you type.
+You can use basic rich text with ctrl-b, ctrl-i, ctr-u for bold, italic, underline.

 ### Extras
 Click the plus icon to add an extra, then the edit button to edit it.
 If the extra has a refresh cost, this is added to the character's refresh expenditure.
 If there's no refresh cost, be sure to enter 0 as the cost.

 You can delete an extra that's no longer required with the trash icon.

+If you put an extra, stunt, skill, or track on an extra it will be added to the character's list of those things when the extra is equipped.
+On removal or deletion of the extra, the added traits will also be deleted.

+Skills on extras do not affect track boxes or enable tracks.
+If you need this to happen, use an ad-hoc track.

-##Fate Utilities
+## Fate Utilities
 The FU window is opened with the theatre masks icon to the left of the screen when you're viewing a scene.

 The first FU tab displays the GM's fate points for the scene and offers the GM a btton to refresh all fate points.